Add To Favorites

-Use your imagination to draw a background scene for your hawk.
+Students draw a background scene for their hawk.
 It could be sitting on a thick power line or tree branch.
-Blend your colors to give a muted look to sky or mountains.
+Blend the colors to give a muted look to the sky or mountains.

-Mat your drawing on colored construction paper with Crayola Glue Sticks.
+Mat the drawing on colored construction paper with Crayola Glue Sticks.

 Display information about backyard birds on 3-D bird mobiles.

 Details and descriptions of rainforest scenes come alive in narrative stories, poems, and plays and in original oil past

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho

 Create a 3-D braille chart simply with Crayola® School Glue, Markers and paper.